 I use this recipe daily in the bakery and my customers ask for it time and again on their cakes.
 Once the icing cools down it is easily spreadable and will hold shape when piping.
 Additionally, it is not too sweet nor is it bitter.

-Only a few ingredients are needed for this recipe – bittersweet chocolate, heavy whipping cream, light corn syrup and softened butter.
-No fancy equipment is required – just a bowl, a spatula and a liquid measuring cup.
+Only a few ingredients are needed for the fudge icing recipe - bittersweet chocolate, heavy whipping cream, light corn syrup and softened butter.
+No fancy equipment is required - just a bowl, a spatula and a liquid measuring cup.
 Check out my step-by-step video which visually walks you through the process to create this recipe.

 Use a high-quality bittersweet chocolate.
 Yes, good chocolate is pricy, but the end result is worth it.
 Bittersweet chocolate chips may be used and you will still achieve a nice icing - but please don't use milk chocolate chips.